How to Write the Best Father of the Bride Speech

 What Should a Father of the Bride speech include?

-No matter what you choose to include in your speech, make sure it is sincere and heartfelt.
+No matter what you choose to include in your speech, make sure it is sincere.
 This is your chance to tell your daughter how much you love her and how proud you are of her.
 It is also your chance to welcome her new spouse into the family.
 Here’s an example:

 “As a father of daughters, you tend to believe that you know what’s best for them.
 You put them in the right direction, you help them out with issues, be the tough man when you have to be.
 You try and guide them all right and you think that’s going to be your role for life.”